If you've been a marketing professional for years now, learning about the four Ps of marketing might seem like a throwback to you.

 However, for those of us who work in the industry but didn't study marketing in college, it's entirely possible you haven't heard of the marketing mix.

-The four P's of marketing, otherwise known as the marketing mix, are product, price, place, and promotion.
+The four Ps of marketing are product, price, place, and promotion.
 These are the key factors that are involved in marketing a product or service.
 You take the four Ps into account when creating strategies for marketing, promoting, advertising, and positioning your product or brand.

-The four P's are meant to help marketers consider everything about a product or service when they're deciding how to market something for their business.
-Framing your marketing around the four P's will help you learn what the competition is doing and what customers want from you.
+The four Ps are meant to help marketers consider everything about a product or service when they're deciding how to market it for their business.
+Framing your marketing around the four Ps will help you learn what the competition is doing and what customers want from you.

 For example, you can ask yourself:

-Thinking about your marketing in terms of the four P's will help you strategize how to reach your customers.
+Thinking about your marketing in terms of the four Ps will help you strategize how to reach your customers.
 The four Ps of marketing are also known as the marketing mix.

 When you think about your product, consider exactly what you're selling.
 Is it a specific product?
 Or is it a service?
 Your product can be a physical product, an online app, or a service such as house cleaning.
 Really, anything that you're selling is the product.